remi/teamocil/README.md

 ## Upgrading

-Teamocil 1.0 is a complete rewrite (from scratch!) of teamocil.
+Teamocil 1.0 is a complete rewrite (from scratch!) of Teamocil.
 The code is now very much simpler, cleaner and easier to maintain.

 The downside of that is that several features were dropped during the rewrite